Learning jazz standards has long formed the bedrock of education for most musicians, providing a list of classic repertoire for players to draw upon.

 Of course, most top jazz musicians will have a much wider repertoire than this – often many hundreds – but these songs, and the alternative versions and substitute chord progressions they’ve spawned, are an important starting place.

-We’ve made sure to include tunes which cover a range of the most important and common chord sequences, forms and harmonic movements.
+We’ve made sure to include jazz tunes which cover a range of the most important and common chord sequences, forms and harmonic movements, with brief references to each.

 NB all keys given are in concert pitch.